Can Anyone Truly Become a Leader?

 You don't need to be the loudest person in the room.
 You need to be the one who cares deeply, acts deliberately, and takes responsibility for the outcome.

-This level of ownership—where someone steps up before they’re asked—is a hallmark of leadership.
-And the more clarity and structure you can provide, the more space your team has to step into it.
+This kind of ownership, stepping up before you're asked, is a hallmark of leadership.
+The more clarity and structure you provide, the more room your team has to step into it.

 The Leadership Lesson

-If we keep treating leadership like a rare personality trait, we’ll miss out on incredible potential within our teams.
+If we keep treating leadership like a rare personality trait, we miss the potential already sitting on our teams.

-But if we start viewing leadership as a skill to be developed—we open up new pathways for growth, ownership, and impact.
+If we start treating it as a skill to be developed, we open up new pathways for growth, ownership, and impact.

 The next generation of leaders is already on your team.
 Your job is to build the environment where they can step forward.